argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 ### Explore the datasets in Argilla

-It's time to use Argilla to explore the datasets we have generated and iterate on them as needed.
-You can follow the [argilla_datasets.ipynb](https://github.com/argilla-io/argilla-sdk-chatbot/blob/develop/argilla_datasets.ipynb) notebook to see how to upload the datasets to Argilla.
+Now that we've generated our datasets, it's time to dive deeper and refine them as needed using Argilla.
+To get started, take a look at our [argilla_datasets.ipynb](https://github.com/argilla-io/argilla-sdk-chatbot/blob/develop/argilla_datasets.ipynb) notebook, which provides a step-by-step guide on how to upload your datasets to Argilla.

-If you don't have an Argilla instance running, you can follow the guide from the [docs](https://argilla-io.github.io/argilla/latest/getting_started/quickstart/#run-the-argilla-server) and just create a Hugging Face Space with Argilla.
-Once you have the Space up and running, you can easily connect to it (update the `api_url` to point to your Space):
+If you haven't set up an Argilla instance yet, don't worry!
+Follow our easy-to-follow guide in the [docs](https://argilla-io.github.io/argilla/latest/getting_started/quickstart/#run-the-argilla-server) to create a Hugging Face Space with Argilla.
+Once you've got your Space up and running, simply connect to it by updating the `api_url` to point to your Space:

 ```python
 import argilla as rg